-A camera lens main job is to focus and manipulate the light as it passes through the camera and onto the sensor.
+A camera lens’s main job is to focus and manipulate the light as it passes through the camera and onto the sensor.
 It accomplishes this by bending and filtering the light using numerous elements within the lens body.
 The shape, thickness, clarity, curvature, and position of these elements must be calculated very precisely.

 The lens must also be lightweight and small enough to be usable when mounted on a camera.
 Being able to fit the necessary components into the lens body further complicates the design process.

 An additional aspect of the design that can often be overlooked is the weather sealing.
 The seals and coatings on new lenses are what allows them to be used outside of a studio.
-They prevent water, dirt, and dust for getting inside of the lens body.
+They prevent water, dirt, and dust from getting inside of the lens body.